Chicago: Demographics

 During its first hundred years, Chicago was one of the fastest-growing cities in the world.
 When founded in 1833, fewer than 200 people had settled on what was then the American frontier.
 By the time of its first census, seven years later, the population had reached over 4,000.
 In the forty years from 1850 to 1890, the city's population grew from slightly under 30,000 to over 1 million.
 By the 1890 census, Chicago was the second most populous city in the United States.
 By 1900, it was the fifth largest in the world behind Berlin, Paris, New York, and London, and the largest city founded in the prior century.
 Within sixty years of the Great Chicago Fire of 1871, the population went from about 300,000 to over 3 million, and reached its highest ever recorded population of 3.6 million for the 1950 census.

-From the last two decades of the 19th century, Chicago was the destination of waves of immigrants from Ireland, Southern, Central and Eastern Europe, including Italians, Jews, Russians, Poles, Greeks, Lithuanians, Bulgarians, Albanians, Romanians, Turks, Croatians, Serbs, Bosnians, Montenegrins and Czechs.
+From the last two decades of the 19th century, Chicago was the destination of waves of immigrants from Ireland, Southern, Central and Eastern Europe, including Italians, Jews, Russians, Poles, Greeks, Armenians, Lithuanians, Bulgarians, Albanians, Romanians, Turkish, Croatians, Serbs, Bosnians, Montenegrins and Czechs.
 To these ethnic groups, the basis of the city's industrial working class, were added an additional influx of African Americans from the American South as part of the Great Migration—with Chicago's black population doubling between 1910 and 1920 and doubling again between 1920 and 1930.
 Chicago has a significant Bosnian population, many of whom arrived in the 1990s and 2000s.